-FAs are directed graphs with labels on edges and simple paths of FAs are already used in the literature [7, 12].
-We examine FAs with respect to simple paths.
+Note that FAs are directed graphs with labels on edges and simple paths of FAs are already used in the literature [9, 16].
+This motivates us to examine a set of strings accepted by simple paths in FAs.
 In Section 2, we define some basic notions.
-In Section 3, we introduce simple-regular expressions and languages and design algorithms for computing simple-regular expressions and languages.
-The algorithm for computing simple-regular language of a given FA is based on the algorithm [16] for enumerating all simple paths.
+In Section 3, we introduce $simple-regular\ expressions$ and languages and design algorithms for computing simple-regular expressions and languages.
+The algorithm for computing simple-regular language of a given FA is based on the algorithm [20] for enumerating all simple paths.
 Then, we investigate the complexity blowup from an FA A to its simple-regular language FA A'.
-We also consider when A is a Thompson automaton or a position automaton since these two constructions are popular.
+We also consider when A is a Thompson automaton or a position automaton.

-2 Preliminaries
+2. Preliminaries

-Let $\Sigma$ denote a finite alphabet of characters and $\Sigma^$ denote the set of all strings over $\Sigma$ .
-A language over $\Sigma$ is any subset of $\Sigma^$ .
-The character $\emptyset$ denotes the empty language and the character $\lambda$ denotes the null string.
-Given two strings x and y in $\Sigma^$ , x is said to be an outfix of y if there is a string w such that $y = x_1wx_2$ , where $x = x_1x_2$ , For example, abe is an outfix of abcde.
-Given a set X of strings over $\Sigma$ , X is outfix-free if no string in X is an outfix of any other string in X.
+Let Σ denote a finite alphabet of characters and Σ^ denote the set of all strings over Σ .
+A language over Σ is any subset of Σ^ .
+The symbol \emptyset denotes the empty language and the symbol λ denotes the null string.
+Given two strings x and y in Σ^ , x is said to be an outfix of y if there is a string w such that $x_1wx_2 = y$, where $x = x_1x_2$.
+For example, abe is an outfix of abcde.
+Given a set X of strings, X is outfix-free if no string in X is an outfix of any other string in X.